Pichuelectrico/dockergpustats/README.md

 ## How to contribute

 To contribute, fork the repository and submit a pull request with your changes.
 Refer to `CONTRIBUTING.md` for more information.

+## Working On:

+- Add a way to change the prefix on the logic.py from the command-line